dragnet-org/dragnet/README.md

         rootdir = '/my/data/directory/'
         extract_gold_standard_all_training_data(rootdir)

-    This solves the longest common sub-sequence problem to partition the data into blocks.
+    This solves the longest common sub-sequence problem to determine which blocks were extracted in the gold standard.
     Occasionally this will fail if lxml (libxml2) cannot parse a HTML document.
 In this case, remove the offending document and restart the process.
 2. Run `split_data` to generate the `training.txt` and `test.txt` files split.
 3. Train the model with your selected features.
 For example, to